erikzz/jmx2munin/README.md

          -url service:jmx:rmi:///jndi/rmi://localhost:7199/jmxrmi \
          -query "org.apache.cassandra.*:*"

 The "url" parameters specifies the JMX URL, the query selects the MBeans (and optionally also the attributes) to expose.
+The optional username and password parameters ared use for the JMX authentication.

     java -jar jmx2munin.jar \
          -url service:jmx:rmi:///jndi/rmi://localhost:7199/jmxrmi \
          -query "org.apache.cassandra.*:*" \
-         -attribute org_apache_cassandra_db_storageservice_livenodes_size
+         -attribute org_apache_cassandra_db_storageservice_livenodes_size \
+         -username johndoe
+         -password secret

 The script that does the actual interaction with munin you can find in the contrib section.
 It's the one you should link in the your Munin plugin directory.